itali43/hatcher-contract/README.md

 ### set approvals (run this for each addr you want to approve (APRS, ANIMA, MNGR), change addr in code each time

-`npx hardhat run --network saigon scripts/approve20.js` `npx hardhat run --network saigon scripts/approve721.js`
+`npx hardhat run --network saigon scripts/approve20.js` `npx hardhat run --network saigon scripts/approve721.js` // scirpt has returned errors, but if goes thru is fine

 ### list a planet..